adakri/adakri/README.md

 ### Hi there 👋

 <p align="center">
 	<span> Hello there!
 I am a 21 year old student of computer science & applied mathematics.
-Currently a third (and final) year student at <a href="https://ensimag.grenoble-inp.fr/en/education/mathematical-modeling-vision-graphics-and-simulation#page-presentation">Grenoble-INP ENSIMAG</a>'s Mathematical modeling, vision, graphics and simulation having spent the previous two years at <a href="https://www.bordeaux-inp.fr/en">ENSEIRB-MATMECA</a> where I was specialised in high performance computing and mathematical modeling.
+Currently a third (and final) year student at <a href="https://ensimag.grenoble-inp.fr/en/education/mathematical-modeling-vision-graphics-and-simulation#page-presentation">Grenoble-INP ENSIMAG</a>'s Mathematical modeling, vision, graphics and simulation departement having spent the previous two years at <a href="https://www.bordeaux-inp.fr/en">ENSEIRB-MATMECA</a> where I was specialised in high performance computing and mathematical modeling.
 </p>

 ## Why is this here ?

 <p align="center">
 	<span> Well if you are here, you must have arrived through my CV.
-To keep it brief and to the point, I opted to present in a more expanded manner the project that I had done throughout my academic years.
+To keep it brief and to the point, I opted to present in a more expanded manner the projects that I had done throughout my academic years (mostly for my own personal reference since I find myself more than not going through old code of mine).
 These consist mainly of HPC and GPGPU, computer graphics' as well as computer vision ( and ML) projects, written in a bunch of languages but mainly in C++, C & Python.
 If you are here by chance, I doubt I would have anything specific to offer but you are more than welcome to gander at what can technically be called C++ code (but only technically that is)!
 </p>

 <br>